 I was there when this album was recorded, oh-so-many years ago.
-It was not the first time I’d been to something “Vineyard”, but it was the first extended (four day) time of enjoying worship and workshops.
+It wasn’t the first time I’d been to something “Vineyard,” but it was the first extended (four day) time of enjoying worship and workshops.

-It was a “high water mark” in my spiritual journey up to that point.
-And yes, it also had a direct connection to getting fired by my church shortly after.
+It was a high water mark in my spiritual journey up to that point.
+And it was also directly connected to getting fired by my church shortly after.
 But that’s a story best left in the past, where it belongs.

 Long story short: attending the Worship Festival will always be a fond memory in my spiritual life.

-In our Bible college, some of our required reading included books like Furnace of Renewal and Those Controversial Gifts by George Mallone, as well as Michael Green’s To Corinth, With Love and I Believe in the Holy Spirit.
+Required reading at our Bible college included George Mallone’s Furnace of Renewal and Those Controversial Gifts, as well as Michael Green’s To Corinth, With Love and I Believe in the Holy Spirit.
 Mallone and Green’s writings gave us hope that it was possible to be evangelical in belief and charismatic in practice, without compromising sound theology or quenching the Spirit.